lucienqchen/lol-match-analysis/README.md

 To test this out, we'll run a hypothesis test at the 95% confidence level.

-We observe that Lucian has a 53.35% win rate accross 1149 games.
+We observe that *Lucian* has a 53.35% win rate accross 1149 games, the number of games he was played in.
 We want to see if his win rate is statistically higher from the rest of the ADCs, so we will randomly select 1149 games and find the winrate of the sample which will be our test statistic.

 <iframe src="assets/wr_hyp_test.html" width=800 height=600 frameBorder=0></iframe>